-The Story: It begins with a close-up of that man, named Kang-chil Yang (superb actor Woo Sung Jung of A Moment To Remember fame), stuffing his face with fried chicken and then being taken to his execution by hanging.
+The Story: It begins with a close-up of that man, named Kang-chil Yang (superb actor Woo Sung Jung of the film A Moment To Remember fame), stuffing his face with fried chicken and then being taken to his execution by hanging.
 "Do you have anything to pray?" they ask him before they put the shroud over his head.
 We see another close-up as tears stream down his face and he briefly remembers bitter moments in his life which obviously had turned him against faith in God.
 "No, I have nothing to pray," he responds tersely and we hear his heavy breathing as the shroud is put over his head and the rope placed around his neck.
 He falls to his death.

 We cut to a month earlier and two model prisoners, Kang-chil and his best buddy Gook-soo Lee (Kim Bum of That Winter The Wind Blows and Boys Over Flowers) are being prepared to have a special three days dispensation out of jail because Warden Kim of the prison (wonderful character actor Joo Sang Yoon who played Attorney Shin in I Hear Your Voice) was fond of them and had vouched for them with the State; he had requested their temporary reprieve as a special retirement gift for himself.
 He believes Kang-chil's insistence that he was framed for murder sixteen years earlier and had not committed the crime for which he was convicted.
 Plus, during his time in jail Kang-chil had applied himself and achieved the equivalent of a civil engineering degree.
 "The cell phone will ring every four hours and you must answer it," the warden tells the two prisoners.

-Once outside the prison walls Kang-chil tries to suggest that Gook-soo go on his way to his own home to see his father and brother but Gook-soo is having none of it.
+Once outside the prison walls Kang-chil tries to suggest that Gook-soo go on his way to his own home to see his father and brother, but Gook-soo is having none of it.
 "They told me not to come home until I've succeeded in life, so I am sticking with you."
 Gook-soo has always seemed crazy to Kang-chil - he insists he is Kang-chil's guardian angel.
 "Your mother called you an angel," says Kang-chil, "saying you couldn't possibly have taken an axe to crush an ATM machine in an attempt to get money for her hospital bills.
 Just because she called you an angel does not make you one!"
 Gook-soo smiles and says his mother is never wrong.

 Kang-chil separates himself from Gook-soo and the lady vet and goes off to locate an old gangster friend of his, thinking he will supply him a good time with women and wine, but once he arrives he hears the friend bad-mouthing him so he attacks him and ruins his car.
 He is chased by thugs and suddenly he is hit by a car and knocked unconscious.
 The woman driver is none other than Ji Na the veterinarian!
 Stunned, she calls 911 and Kang-chil is taken to the hospital.
-He revives in the emergency room and unplugs himself from everything and slips out of the building unseen.
+He revives in the emergency room and unplugs himself from everything and slips out of the building unseen (only in K-dramas!).

 "I died, Gook-soo!" he yells, but Gook-soo tries to calm him down, telling him that if he is correct then he's obviously being given a second chance: "Don't respond to the provocation next time and everything will be all right!", he begs Kang-chil.
 The same events occur once again in the prison yard with the fight breaking out, but this time Gook-soo is successful in preventing Kang-chil from killing Warden Kim.
-The prisoners are lined up against a fence and a glow from heaven comes down.
-For the first time Kang-chil seems aware that Gook-soo might not exactly be human after all!
+The prisoners are lined up against a fence, and a glow from heaven comes down.
+For the first time Kang-chil seems aware that Gook-soo might not be exactly human after all!

 Probably the craziest "bromance" in K-drama history,